 Yes, you heard right!
 Most free web hosting sites stop working one day.
 So if the free hosting which you use for your website can get stopped, then you might have to suffer from a massive loss.

 The cons with the free hosting site are that you can’t store the backup, So you’ve to suffer a lot in case they stopped.

-Of course, this also applies to paid web hosting but if this happens but, in this case, they provide you with the full backup of your website data, email data along with other stored data.
+Of course, this also applies to paid web hosting but if this happens, in this case, they provide you with the full backup of your website data, email data along with other stored data.

 With free hosting providers, you don’t have this option.

-Still, you’re confused between which hosting you should have to prefer?
+Still, you’re confused about which hosting you should have to prefer?
 Let’s take a closer look at the advantages and disadvantages of using free or paid web hosting.